-For information regarding the Audit Committee, see the Company's annual information form (the "AIF") for the year ended December 31, 2022 under the heading, "Audit Committee", including a copy of the audit committee charter which is attached to the AIF as Schedule "A".
-The AIF is available under the Company's profile at www.sedar.com.
-The current members of the Audit Committee are Colin Kinley (Chair), Fred DuVal and Michael Haworth.
+For information regarding the Audit Committee, see the Company's annual information form (the "AIF") for the year ended December 31, 2023 under the heading, "Audit Committee", including a copy of the audit committee charter which is attached to the AIF as Schedule "A".
+The AIF is available under the Company's profile at www.sedarplus.com.
+The current members of the Audit Committee are Stephen Axcell (Chair), Fred DuVal and Michael Haworth.